icinganalysis/icinganalysis.github.io/content/NACA-TR-1215.md

 ![Six detailed assumptions about ice formation on a cylinder.](images/naca-tr-1215/Assumptions.png)

-A detailed explanation of the equations in Appendix F is quite involved, and will be deferred to a possible, future thread on thermodynamics.
+A detailed explanation of the equations in Appendix F is quite involved, and will be deferred to the thread on thermodynamics, [NACA-TR-1215 Thermodynamics]({filename}NACA-TR-1215-Thermodynamics.md).

 To put the analysis results in terms useful for multicylinder analysis, the ambient liquid water content is split into the portions that freeze, evaporate,